sjmulder/align/README.md

 Examples
 --------
-The difference between block and line modes is best shown with an example.
-Centering a file in block mode:
+Centering a file in block and per-line modes respectively:

     $ align -C <poem.txt